 A. Yes, if they meet all the IRS requirements for dependents.
 Did they live with you all year long?
 Did you provide more than half of their support?
 Did both of them have gross income of less than $4,150 in 2018?
 If you can answer YES to all three questions, then you may claim both your girlfriend and her son as your dependents.
 (This assumes your living arrangements don't violate local law.
 See above.)
 Until recently, in this situation the boyfriend could not claim the child as a qualifying relative because the child was considered a qualifying child of the mother.
 However, the IRS now says if the parent's income is so low that he or she doesn't have to file a tax return, then the boyfriend who lives with the mother and child all year long can claim the mother and the child as a dependents.

 Q. After our 28-year-old daughter's divorce, she and her two young children moved back in with me and my wife.
 Can we claim all three of them as dependents on our tax return?

-A. The answer depends on how much money your daughter made in 2017.
-If she made less than $4,050 and you provided more than half of her support for the year, then she can be claimed as your dependent as a qualifying relative.
+A. The answer depends on how much money your daughter made in 2018.
+If she made less than $4,150 and you provided more than half of her support for the year, then she can be claimed as your dependent as a qualifying relative.
 The same rules apply to your grandchildren.
-If your daughter made more than $4,050, she doesn’t qualify as your dependent, but the grandkids might because they can be qualifying children for both you and your daughter.
-If your daughter agrees to let you claim the children as your dependents, and her Adjusted Gross Income (AGI) is less than yours —assuming doing so will save the family money if you’re in a higher tax bracket—then you may claim them.
+If your daughter made more than $4,150 in 2018, she doesn't qualify as your dependent, but the grandkids might because they can be qualifying children for both you and your daughter.
+If your daughter agrees to let you claim the children as your dependents, and her Adjusted Gross Income (AGI) is less than yours —assuming doing so will save the family money if you more taxable income—then you may claim them.
 In that case, of course, your daughter could not claim them.
 If your daughter's AGI is greater than yours then she can claim the grandchildren but you cannot.

 Boomerang children II